-- IP block 'Streamer32x2b' requires Vivado 2018.1 minimum.
-Use the 'Streamer32x2' IP block with earlier versions of Vivado. - Backward Compatibility - In PathWave FPGA 2019 release or earlier, MEM interface was treated as having a byte-addressing scheme.
+- In PathWave FPGA 2019 release or earlier, MEM interface was treated as having a byte-addressing scheme.
 From this release forward, MEM interfaces are using a word-addressing scheme.
 This change has the following impact to a project created with an earlier release and used with the current one: - if the project contained interface instances that were using the MEM interface but originating from a byte-addressing design interface (like AXIMM), the maximum acceptable value for the address width of the each instance has been lowered by 2 bits.
 This might cause the selected address width value to fall out of range.
-The user needs to manually adjust the value. - if the project contained a register bank originating from a MEM interface, the address offset difference between each register is reduced from 4 to 1. - In PathWave FPGA 2019 release or earlier, "TO range" ports were broken out into individual wires on the schematic.
+The user needs to manually adjust the value. - if the project contained a register bank originating from a MEM interface, the address offset difference between each register is reduced from 4 to 1. - o In PathWave FPGA 2019 release or earlier, "TO range" ports were broken out into individual wires on the schematic.
 This behavior has been removed.
-This change has the following impact to a project created with an earlier release and used with the current one: - any connections on a "TO range" port will be lost. - Submodule designs may contain design interfaces with extraneous ports which do not get connected during a build even if they are connected on the schematic.
-This happens when a interface has disabled optional ports which are mandatory for the same interface, but with a different interface role. - For example, if you created a slave aximm with "arprot" and "awprot" disabled in the submodule interfaces dialog, then the design interface inside the submodule will be a master and will contain "arprot" and "awprot" because they are mandatory for masters, but they will not be connected to anything no matter what at built time.
-If you need them then enable them in the submodule interfaces dialog. - This will give a critical warning that looks like "Driverless net found.
-Design will not pass DRC check.
-Router will skip net ..." - Using multiple monitors with different display scaling can result in issues with the PathWave FPGA UI.
+This change has the following impact to a project created with an earlier release and used with the current one: - any connections on a "TO range" port will be lost. - Using multiple monitors with different display scaling can result in issues with the PathWave FPGA UI.
 We recommend using the same scale factor for all monitors.
-Below are known issues, but there are likely others: - Window does not auto adjust when moving between monitors with different resolutions (e.g. 4K to 2K). - Title bar buttons do not respond to user interaction when moved from a 4K monitor to a non-4K monitor if text scaling set at 150% or above. - Window cuts off sections of the program on 4K monitors with text scaling set at 250% or above. - White border is present around maximized window on 4K monitors with text scaling set at 250% or above. - Changing display scaling while PathWave FPGA is running is not recommended and may not work correctly. - VHDL support - The value range of an Integer datatype of a port is ignored.
-Directly importing such a file in PathWave FPGA will be completed successfully, however, the synthesis of any design that contains that IP will fail.
-A workaround is to create an IP-XACT file for the VHDL file using the IP Packager.
-Then, in the Physical Ports tab, modify the width to match the actual width required.
+Below are known issues, but there are likely others: - Window does not auto adjust when moving between monitors with different resolutions (e.g. 4K to 2K). - Title bar buttons do not respond to user interaction when moved from a 4K monitor to a non-4K monitor if text scaling set at 150% or above. - Window cuts off sections of the program on 4K monitors with text scaling set at 250% or above.

+- White border is present around maximized window on 4K monitors with text scaling set at 250% or above. - Changing display scaling while PathWave FPGA is running is not recommended and may not work correctly.